 Simply select whether you want to add a Shortcut or widget by tapping on the screen.

-Then selected you desired app or widget again by tapping it once and it will place it back on the homescreen.
+Then selected your desired app or widget again by tapping it once and it will place it back on the home screen.

 Learning is about trying it for yourself so give it try now.

 How to Move & Delete Apps and Widgets around the Home Screen